rakanbakir/samsungctl/README.rst

     $ python gui_remote.py

+The GUI can run without a configuration file and will show connection status.
+Use the IP configuration field at the bottom to set your TV's IP address.

 The modern GUI features:
 - Sleek dark theme with Samsung blue accent colors
 - Professional header with Samsung logo and connection status indicator